 You might have some questions for us before you bring your children into our office.
-Dr. Mitch Vodrey wants to help educate you on our pediatric dental services.
+Dr. Adriana Salles and Mr. Mitch Vodrey want to help educate you on our pediatric dental services.
 If you have any further questions, feel free to give us a call today.

 What is a Children’s Pediatric Dentist?

 A Pediatric Dentist is a specialist dedicated to children’s oral health and the monitoring of children’s facial growth and development.
-Dr. Mitch Vodrey’s office is designed for treating children from infancy through adolescence, as well as medically and physically challenged children.
+Topsmiles Pediatric Dentistry’s office is designed for treating children from infancy through adolescence, as well as medically and physically challenged children.

 What is the Difference Between a Pediatric Dentist and a Family (or General) Dentist?